Kostadin-Krastev/Study/Git-commands.md

 **git fetch origin**: gets the latest changes from the origin remote

+**git diff main origin/main**: See the differences between my files and latest changes from the origin remote

+**git merge origin/main**: Merge the new changes

 ## git pull

 - Connects to a remote repository (e.g., origin)